0xpiweb/Lil-Burn/README.md

 ### 1. Technical Component Breakdown

 - **Yield Engine**: A team-managed DeFi strategy.
 1,800 $AVAX is systematically swapped for $PHAR and staked as xPHAR on Pharaoh Exchange.
 This generates continuous $WAVAX yield used for market buy-backs.
 - **The War Chest**: A donation-based smart contract that triggers a Node.js indexer.
-It records donor data in a PostgreSQL/MongoDB database to serve the real-time Quarterly Leaderboard.
+It records donor data in a LiteSQL database to serve the real-time Quarterly Leaderboard.
 - **Cursed ID Tracker**: A database-driven gallery that cross-references the "Cursed 100" NFT metadata against the burn address, allowing users to filter "At-Large" vs. "Graveyarded" assets.